ory/hydra-js/README.md

 [![Join newsletter](https://img.shields.io/badge/join-newsletter-00cc99.svg)](http://eepurl.com/bKT3N9)

 [Hydra](https://github.com/ory-am/hydra) is a runnable server implementation of the OAuth2 2.0 authorization framework and the OpenID Connect Core 1.0.

 Hydra-js is a client library for javascript.
 It is currently available as an npm-module only.
-At this moment, Hydra-js provides functionality only suitable for Identity Providers.
+At this moment, Hydra-js primarily helps you with performing the consent validation.
 We welcome contributions that implement more of the Hydra HTTP REST API.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->